Jiyuu-da/movies_shiny_app/README.md

 #### Tools

-- **Shiny:** An R package for building interactive web applications.
+- **Shiny:** A Python and R package for building interactive web applications.

 #### Features